Helperbird/website/src/pages/help/admin/removing-helperbird-for-everyone.md

 footer: true
 header: true
 updated: false
-layout: templates/new/help/post.html
+layout: templates/new/help/post-new.html
-title:   Removing Helperbird for Everyone
+title:  How to Remove Helperbird for Everyone in G Suite

-description:  Understand how to remove the Helperbird extension for all users.
-This guide will help you to successfully uninstall Helperbird across your organization.
+description:  This guide provides administrators with the steps needed to remove the Helperbird extension for all users within an organizational unit using G Suite.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,